 During cold and snowy weather check for, and remove ice on the footpads and between toes.

 - Check your dog’s coat, ears, eyes, and paws for burrs, ticks, and other unwanted stuff that might be picked up along the way.

 For lengthy walks or jogs … or any exercise sessions during warm weather … bring water for yourself and your dog.
 It is usually smart to bring some healthy tidbits for your dog too.
 These can do more than energize your dog; they can be invaluable in regaining his attention if he is distracted or disturbed by something or someone he sees along your exercise route.

 - Be aware of where your dog is positioned at all times.
 It is your responsibility to your dog, yourself, and others to maintain control of your dog.

 - Jog with only one dog at a time.
-You might be able to walk two dogs at once, but you really need maximum control when moving at higher speed.
+You might be able to walk two dogs at once, but you really need maximum control when moving at a higher speed.
 Plus, if a problem arises with one dog, even if one dog simply becomes fatigued, you might wind up far from home with two dogs who can’t move along at the same pace.

 - Continually survey the landscape for trip hazards such as broken pavement, slip hazards such as dew-slick leaves, and prey animals, the sight of which could fire your dog into power drive.

 - Use a leash.
-When exercising outdoors, keep your dog on leash for his safety and the safety of others.
+When exercising outdoors, keep your dog on a leash for his safety and the safety of others.
 By using the leash, you stay in control, even if you encounter a surprise on the hiker-biker trail.
 This applies to wilderness areas too; your dog could head for the hills upon spying a strange wild animal.

 - Do not tie the leash to your wrist.
 Hands-free leashes: while some people like the Dog Jogger and other hands-free leashes that attach or wrap around the waist, others find that they are frequently thrown off balance when using these devices.
 It’s best to keep the leash firmly in hand.